On this page

-If an org-wide rate limit is exceeded, an HTTP 429 status code is returned.
+If any org-wide rate limit is exceeded, an HTTP 429 status code is returned.
 You can anticipate hitting the rate limit by checking Okta's rate limiting headers.
-Additionally, if you have a One App or Enterprise organization, the Admin Console displays a banner, and you are sent an email notification when your org approaches its rate limit.
+Additionally, you are sent an email notification when your org approaches its rate limit.

 - In addition to the rate limit per API, Okta implements limits on concurrent requests, Okta-generated email messages, end user requests, and home page endpoints.
 These limits are described on the Additional limits page.

 - DynamicScale rate limits apply to a variety of endpoints across different APIs for customers that purchased this add-on.